Introduction of 330 BNS

 9. Importance of Protecting Privacy

-10. Legal Classification of Offense
+10. Legal Classification of the Offense

 Example 1: Lurking House-Trespass